rwxrob/zet/20211214194918/README.md

-# Wish: List Kubernetes Resources by Storage Class
+# Wish: List Kubernetes Resources by StorageClass

 Sometimes you want to see everything that is using a specific storage class in Kubernetes.
 This requires mapping the PeristentVolumes and